0x78654C/ASMRV/README.md

 The goal of the app is to have a timer that closes when is over and locks screen.
 So if you fall asleep you must not worry about it:D.

 **Features**:
-  - Timer set in minuts.
+  - Timer set in minutes.
+The count down is displayed on START button.
   - Stop timer at any time.
   - Screen rotation with menu bar and notification area remove
   - Screen lock when app closes